Master of Education in Educational Leadership

-Non-degree seeking students (i.e., principal certification-only), who already hold a Master’s degree and who otherwise meet admissions requirements for Educational Leadership, must make an acceptable score on the principal practice examination and successfully complete the following coursework in order to be recommended for principal certification by the Educational Leadership program at TCU:
+Non-degree seeking students (i.e., principal certification-only), who already hold a Master’s degree and who otherwise meet admissions requirements for Educational Leadership, must make an acceptable score on the principal practice examination and successfully complete the following 21 hours of coursework in order to be recommended for principal certification by the Educational Leadership program at TCU:

 - EDLE 60043 – Instructional Leadership A – Curriculum, Instruction & Assessment

 - EDLE 60053 – Instructional Leadership B – Supervision

 - EDLE 60063 – Law & Ethics in Educational Leadership